MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/reference/GetRegisterValue.md

+---
+title: The GetRegisterValue function
+description: Queries for a specific register value for a given VP in a VmSavedStateDump.
+Callers must specify architecture and register ID in parameter Register, and this function returns the register value through it. ms.date: 04/19/2022
+---

 # GetRegisterValue function

 Queries for a specific register value for a given VP in a VmSavedStateDump.
 Callers must specify architecture and register ID in paremeter Register, and this function returns the regsiter value through it.